Start Printed Page 15387

 1. Dietary exposure from food and feed uses.
 In evaluating dietary exposure to cyazofamid, EPA considered exposure under the petitioned-for tolerances as well as all existing cyazofamid tolerances in 40 CFR 180.601.
 EPA assessed dietary exposures from cyazofamid in food as follows:

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.
-EPA identified such an effect (increased incidence of bent ribs in the rat prenatal developmental toxicity study) for the population subgroup females 13 to 49 years old; however, no such effect was identified for the general population, including infants and children.
+No such effects were identified in the toxicological studies for cyazofamid; therefore, a quantitative acute dietary exposure assessment is unnecessary.

 ii.
 Chronic exposure.
-In conducting the chronic dietary exposure assessment EPA used the food consumption data from the USDA 1994 to 1996 and 1998 CSFII.
-As to residue levels in food, EPA assumed tolerance-level residues, DEEMTM ver.
-7.81 default processing factors and 100 PCT for all existing and proposed commodities.
+In conducting the chronic dietary exposure assessment, EPA used the food consumption data from the USDA 2003-2008 National Health and Nutrition Examination Survey, What We Eat in America, (NHANES/WWEIA).
+As to residue levels in food, EPA included tolerance-level residues for all crops, default processing factors and assumed that 100% of the crops were treated (100% CT) with cyazofamid.

 iv.
 Anticipated residue and percent crop treated (PCT) information.
 EPA did not use anticipated residue and/or PCT information in the dietary assessment for cyazofamid.
-Tolerance level residues and/or 100 PCT were assumed for all food commodities.
+Tolerance-level residues and/or 100% CT were assumed for all food commodities.

-Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS) model for surface water and the Screening Concentration in Ground Water (SCI-GROW) model for ground water, the estimated drinking water concentrations (EDWCs) of CTCA for acute exposures are estimated to be 136 parts per billion (ppb) for surface water and 2.18 ppb for ground water.
-Chronic exposures for noncancer assessments are estimated to be 133 ppb for surface water and 2.18 ppb for ground water.
+Based on the Pesticide Root Zone Model/Exposure Analysis Modeling System (PRZM/EXAMS) and Pesticide Root Zone Model Ground Water (PRZM GW), the estimated drinking water concentrations (EDWCs) of cyazofamid for chronic exposures for non-cancer assessments are estimated to be 133.5 Start Printed Page 15389ppb for surface water and 211 ppb for ground water.

 Modeled estimates of drinking water concentrations were directly entered into the dietary exposure model.
-For acute dietary risk assessment, the water concentration value of 136 ppb was used to assess the contribution to drinking water.
-For chronic dietary risk assessment, the water concentration of value 133 ppb was used to assess the contribution to drinking water.
+For chronic dietary risk assessment, the water concentration value of 211 ppb was used to assess the contribution to drinking water.

 3. From non-dietary exposure.
 The term “residential exposure” is used in this document to refer to non-occupational, non-dietary exposure (e.g., for lawn and garden pest control, indoor pest control, termiticides, and flea and tick control on pets).